ken-foster/ken-foster.github.io/projects/death-metal-detector/pt1-getting-the-data.md

 ## Identifying Death Metal
-### (Or artists that are close enough)
-The next part is to identify which songs are a positive match for the outcome we care about.

 For each artist, there is a set of terms associated with them.
 Things like 'rock', 'jazz', 'new york' and more.
-However, they aren't always totally accurate, and I'm not just talking about the subjectivity of music genres.
-Some artists have nothing to do with death metal, or even rock music in general, but still received the "death metal" term.
-The original dataset contained confidence scores for each term that could be used to filter for cases like these, but unfortunately that no longer exists anywhere I could find.
+But, they aren't always accurate, and not just because music genres can be subjective.
+Some artists have nothing to do with death metal, or even rock music in general, but still have the "death metal" term.
+The dataset used to have confidence scores for each term to filter for cases like these, but that no longer exists anywhere I could find.

 To work around this, we create a `term_scores` table, with a `term_match` column, which equals 1 for artists where the average ratio of terms containing "death" or "metal" is at least 20%, and 0 if not.
-This does leave in some bands that may not purely fit the subgenre, but tends to eliminates artists with no actual affiliation with metal despite having the tag.
+This leaves in some artists that may not purely fit the subgenre, but tends to eliminate artists with no actual affiliation with metal.

 If you want to experiment and try to find another genre that the model can detect, the script below will adapt to different terms.
 Just change the strings in the `terms` list to whatever you want, like `['reggae']` or `['los angeles', 'punk']`.
-Otherwise, you can just run it as is.
+Otherwise, just run it as is.

 ```python